puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

    ![Internet Explorer mode diagnostic information](./media/ie-mode/ie-mode-diagnostic.png)

+Using the previous screenshot as a guide, note that Microsoft Edge configuration information for the following categories:

+- Registry key check.
+On startup, the automatic registry check shows that Internet Explorer mode isn't set up.
+- Internet Explorer mode.
+The current mode is for IE 7 for Microsoft Edge (Canary channel).
+- Internet Explorer mode setting.
+This setting is turned on, using default integration and Internet Explorer mode  integration policy.
+- Command line.
+Shows the command line string and switches used to start Microsoft Edge.
+In this example, the default user profile is used and some Tab feature Experiments are enabled.
+- Group policy settings.
+Turned on and using the Enterprise Mode IE website list (set as IE policy).
+Other settings, such as the Site list debug registry key, and the Enterprise mode site list (set as Microsoft Edge policy) aren't set.

 ## Frequently Asked Questions

 ### How do I know if a site is loading in IE mode?